io-sea/hestia/doc/plugins/Phobos.md

 # Running Phobos in Parallel

-These are some rough notes for doing this with containers.

-Ultimately this needs the Phobos postgres db to be exposed from a container, this requires some changes in the postgres configs and also giving the address of the db a 'hostname' in any 'child' container /etc/hosts.
+Phobos can be run in a multi-node configuration using containers.
+On will run with the phobos db with a registered 'dir' type drive and the other as a 'worker', just with a drive but no db.

+## Host Setup

+### DB Viewer

-It is useful to use pgadmin on the host (assuming Mac) to make sure everything is set up ok also.
+It is useful to use pgadmin db viewer on the host (assuming Mac) to make sure everything is set up ok with the phobos db.

 ```sh
 brew install --cask pgadmin4